 - Implanted devices (pacemaker, etc.)

-Depending on what specific condition a patient has, these various options are aimed at reducing the symptoms of cardiomyopathy and lessening the risk of complications.
-Patients who have been diagnosed with any form of the disease are generally considered to be “at risk” of other serious conditions and complications such as clotting, heart murmurs or heart attacks.
+These options are aimed at reducing the symptoms of cardiomyopathy and lessening the risk of complications.
+Patients who have been diagnosed with any form of cardiomyopathy are generally considered to be “at risk” of other serious conditions and complications such as clotting, heart murmurs or heart attacks.
 If left untreated, cardiomyopathy can progress to heart failure.